sciZer0/7/v/README.md

 <h1>4 &nbsp Decreasing Circulating Supply</h1>

-Transaction Fees are paid in the Vote token (in Hands).
+Gas Fees are paid in the Vote token (in Hands).

-All Transaction fees (100%) are burned.
+All gas fees (100%) are burned.

 This results in decreasing the Vote token's Circulating Supply from day one.